-Interestingly, Bonnie hadn’t wondered “Am I depressed?” while experiencing these dark times.
+Interestingly, Bonnie hadn’t wondered “am I depressed?” while experiencing these dark times.
 Is Bonnie depressed?
 Yes.
-Is she depressed because she feels abandoned and she’s fighting with her husband?
-Well..yes and no. Depression, Dr. Heitler reveals, comes from an imbalance of power.
+Is she depressed because she feels abandoned and is fighting with her husband?
+Well…yes and no. Depression, Dr. Heitler writes, is rooted in an imbalance of power.
 We feel depressed when we feel powerless.
 In Bonnie’s case, part of her depression stems from feeling powerless over her lonely situation.
-Her husband has dominated the conversation, while she defers to him in a submissive role.
+Her husband has dominated the conversation while she defers to his criticism and needs.

-power is the same thing as control–having control over another person.
+power is the same thing as control, specifically, having control over another person.
 In fact, power is the ability to get what you want, but not by definition at the expense of those around you.
-Truly powerful people are able to reach satisfying solutions that also satisfy others–win-win solutions.
+Truly powerful people are able to reach satisfying solutions that also satisfy others – win-win solutions.